AI Agent vs Chatbot: The Difference That Actually Matters

 Yoda's wisdom applied to AI accountability.
 What happens when your AI reviewer coasts on 'close enough' and the human catches the drift.

-Our actual content production workflow — not theoretical, real.
-Ideas to calendar to draft to review to publish.
+Our actual content workflow — idea to calendar to draft to review to publish.
 Three AI systems, clear roles, zero wasted effort.

-Junior's first real assignment: converting 30 accounting textbooks from PDF to markdown.
-Minutes instead of days.
-Zero cost.
-Here's why it matters for AI analysis.
+Junior's first assignment: converting 30 accounting textbooks from PDF to markdown.
+Minutes instead of days, zero cost.
+Why it matters for AI analysis.

 Matt is the CEO.
 FRED is the COO, CMO, content writer, and analyst.
 Here's what it actually looks like when one AI agent replaces an entire startup team.